erhanertem/erhanertem/README.md

 🌱 I’m currently learning ...Javascript

-🔮 I'm planning to learn more stuff on MySQL, MongoDB, PostgreSQL, Typscript, Vue, React
+🔮 I'm planning to heat up with more stuff on MySQL, MongoDB, PostgreSQL, Typscript, Vue, React

 🎁 Alternate languages that I would like to look into in the future are Python, Julia, Flutter and C++ if I can keep my sanity.